dalemusser/UnityMHSGameLogger/README.md

 # UnityMHSGameLogger

+For a detailed project overview, see [Project Summary](./ProjectSummary.md)

 ## Unity game logger for the game Mission HydroSci

 Here's how to integrate it as a proper Unity singleton: